Discover the Charm of Sonoma Valley: Your Ultimate Guide to Wine Tours

 - Feb 13

-- 3 min read
+- 4 min read

-When people say they’re headed to "Sonoma," they’re usually thinking of the lush, rolling hills and historic charm of the Sonoma Valley AVA.
+When people say they’re headed to "Sonoma," they usually think of the lush, rolling hills and historic charm of the Sonoma Valley AVA.
 Here at Sonoma Wine Rides, it’s one of our absolute favorite places to take guests.
 Why?
 Because it’s the birthplace of California’s wine industry and offers a vibe that’s equal parts sophisticated and laid-back.
+If you're looking for the ultimate Sonoma wine tour, understanding what makes this specific "Valley of the Moon" so special is the first step to a perfect itinerary.

 Where is the Sonoma Valley AVA?

 The Sonoma Valley AVA is a 17-mile-long stretch of paradise tucked away in the southeastern corner of Sonoma County.
 It is perfectly framed by two majestic mountain ranges: the Mayacamas Mountains to the east (separating us from Napa) and the Sonoma Mountains to the west.
+Located just 45 miles north of San Francisco, it serves as the grand entrance to wine country.
+The valley runs from the edge of Santa Rosa in the north all the way down to the marshlands of the San Pablo Bay in the south.

 What Makes This AVA Special?